 Honest Mexican food is hard to come by in Lima.
 Tacos and burritos abound, but they’re thick, goopy concoctions that exist nowhere outside of Peru.
 By contrast, the enchiladas and tacos prepared at this homey fondo (diner) hidden away in a Miraflores side street are what you’d find in a good taquería in Mexico City.
 They’re redolent of lime and cilantro and orange and fresh onion and slathered with mild and hot chile, and they give Peruvian food a serious run for its money.

 Everything on the menu is authentic, but especially scrumptious is the alambre mixto, also known in some parts as sincronizada.
 A fragrant hash of spicy beef, chicken, peppers, and onions fried in a skillet and swimming in their own juices, it makes the fajitas found in standard Tex-Mex joints look downright dull.

 The quesadillas are also wonderfully light, filled with white cheese and topped with cream.
 They make a refreshing dessert.
 And you can wash everything down with horchata, the traditional Mexican drink made from rice, cinnamon, and sweetened milk.
 Be sure to try on several of the sombreros hanging on the wall while you’re there.

-What are your favorite restaurants in Lima?
-Add yours below!
+What are your favorite international restaurants in Lima?
+Add yours to the Frayed Passport community!

 Mike Gasparovic is a freelance writer, editor, and translator.
 He devotes his free time to studying the history, art, and literature of the Spanish-speaking world and learning about its people.
 He currently lives in Lima.
 He currently lives in Lima and wrote this article on behalf of Aracari Travel, providers of exclusive personalized tours in Peru.